wshekrota/egopipe/README.md

 You can make this deploy simpler if using containers your Dockefile can copy these files in place.
 This is the way I'm doing my testing.
 You can check these out on another repo at my github account.
-I think you might also put links to your clone in the Dockerfile directory that is if you originally build the cache with them
+I think you might also put links to your clone in the Dockerfile directory that is if you originally built the cache with them.

 Since I am not testing Elasticsearch I only built a single node elastic.
 Obviously you could take that single node container and build it to a multinode k8s cluster.
 I'll ignore that